How to Simulate Right-Click in Ubuntu Linux

 How to simulate right-click with the left mouse button in Ubuntu Linux

-As mentioned above, for people finding it difficult to move their fingers individually on one hand, or if their pointing device only has a single button, they can simulate right clicks by holding the left mouse button.
+As mentioned above, people who find it difficult to move their fingers individually on one hand, or if their pointing device only has a single button, can simulate right clicks by holding the left mouse button.

 Below is how to enable or disable in Ubuntu Linux.